The Medicaid EHR Incentive Program is now the Promoting Interoperability Program

 What is Meaningful Use?

-The CMS EHRIP website is a very thorough and robust resource for all aspects of Meaningful Use and the EHR Incentive Program, and is updated regularly as new requirements and guidelines are issued.
+The CMS Promoting Interoperability website is the resource for all aspects of Meaningful Use and the Promoting Interoperability (formerly the EHR Incentive Program), and is updated regularly as new requirements and guidelines are issued.
 It is the best starting point to learn more about:

-- Whether you are eligible to receive an incentive payment under either the Medicare or Medicaid EHR Incentive Programs;
+- Whether you are eligible to receive an incentive payment under either the Medicaid EHR Incentive Programs;

 - How to prepare and register as an Eligible Provider or Eligible Hospital;

-- How the criteria for demonstrating Modified Meaningful Use Stage 2 are defined;
+- How the criteria for demonstrating Meaningful Use are defined;

-- What other providers and hospitals have asked about the EHRIP, and how CMS has answered, at the EHRIP Frequently Asked Questions (FAQs) repository.
+- What other providers and hospitals have asked, CMS has answered, at the Promoting Interoperability Frequently Asked Questions (FAQs) repository.

-The EHRIP Team is part of the Department of Vermont Health Access, and is responsible for the implementation of the Vermont Medicaid EHRIP program.
-Vermont is one of thirteen states using the Medical Assistance Provider Incentive Repository (MAPIR) System to manage Medicaid EHRIP applications.
-After Eligible Providers and Eligible Hospitals register at the CMS site, MAPIR allows Medicaid providers to attest to participate.
-MAPIR processes the information in EHRIP applications and issues incentive payments.
+The PIP/EHRIP Team is part of the Department of Vermont Health Access, and is responsible for the implementation of the Vermont Medicaid PIP/EHRIP program.
+Vermont is one of 14 states using the Medical Assistance Provider Incentive Repository (MAPIR) System to manage Medicaid PIP applications.
+After Eligible Providers and Eligible Hospitals register at the CMS site, MAPIR allows Medicaid providers to attest.
+MAPIR processes the information in PIP/EHRIP applications and issues incentive payments.

-The EHRIP payment process begins by accessing the CMS Medicare & Medicaid EHR Incentive Program Registration and Attestation (R & A) System and stepping through the login and accreditation procedures.
-The Vermont MAPIR system and CMS R&A system share eligibility and attestation data back and forth in the course of the application and validation procedures of Medicaid EHRIP payments.
+The PIP/EHRIP payment process begins by accessing the CMS Medicare & Medicaid Registration and Attestation (R & A) System and stepping through the login and accreditation procedures.
+The Vermont MAPIR system and CMS R&A system share eligibility and attestation data back and forth in the course of the application and validation procedures of Medicaid PIP/EHRIP payments.

-For questions and assistance with Vermont’s EHR Incentive Program and the MAPIR system, contact the VT Medicaid EHRIP Team at ahs.dvhaEHRIP@vermont.gov.
+For questions and assistance with the Vermont Medicaid Promoting Interoperability/EHR Incentive Program and the MAPIR system, contact the PIP/EHRIP Team at ahs.dvhaEHRIP@vermont.gov.

 How to Apply